chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ```
 curl -LO https://github.com/prometheus-community/postgres_exporter/releases/download/v0.12.1/postgres_exporter-0.12.1.linux-amd64.tar.gz
 ```
-* Run the following command(s) one by one to extract the contents of the downloaded Node Exporter files.
+* Run the following command(s) one by one to extract the contents of the downloaded Exporter files.
 ```
 tar -xvf postgres_exporter-0.12.1.linux-amd64.tar.gz
 ```
 * Several subdirectories are created after the contents of the downloaded files are extracted.

-* Enter the following command to copy the node_exporter file from the ./node_exporter* subdirectory to the /usr/local/bin programs directory.
+* Enter the following command to copy the exporter file from the ./exporter* subdirectory to the /usr/local/bin programs directory.
 ```
 cp -p ./postgres_exporter-0.12.1.linux-amd64/postgres_exporter /usr/local/bin/
 ```